queryluke/masseffect-5e/static/data/rules/06-12-omni-tool-programs.md

 Most omni-tools come with a standard set of functionality, including scanning, remote interfacing, and some fabricator designs.
 However, there exist in the galaxy a number of advanced omni-tool programs that are not available for the general population's consumption.
-These programs tend to be of military design, experimental hacks, or deprecated programs that have been scrubbed from the exonet.
+These programs tend to be of military design, experimental hacks or deprecated programs that have been scrubbed from the exonet.

 ### Installation

 Some omni-tool programs require an operative to integrate the module into the tool's microframe before the benefits can be used.
-This is process called Installation, and certain programs have a prerequisite for it.
+This process is called Installation, and certain programs have a prerequisite for it.

 Installation requires an operative to spend a short rest focused on only installing and debugging the program.
 If the short rest is interrupted, the installation attempt fails.
 Otherwise, at the end of the short rest, the operative gains the